tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-11-aws-building-the-foundation.markdown

 Amazon Web Services (AWS) is a collection of web services that deliver computing resources (hardware and software) to end-users over the Internet.
 Not all AWS are equal but for AWS beginners, we usually don't know which are more important and which are secondary, supporting services.
-Personally, I am initially overwhelmed by the number of services offered as well as large amount of documenation associated with each service.
+Personally, I am initially overwhelmed by the number of services offered as well as large amount of documentation associated with each service.

 This post documents my understanding on some key AWS services and concepts.
 In this post, AWS concepts and services can be divided into layers.
 Those layers, from bottom up, are: